wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-mailbox-migrations/includes/2-explore-migration-options-exchange-online.md

 Configure the Move Mailbox application in Azure, EXO Migration Endpoint, and the EXO Organization Relationship.
   :::column-end:::
   :::column:::
-    For tenants in hybrid or cloud only deployments, or any combination of the two.When combining multiple Microsoft 365 tenants.
+    For tenants in hybrid or cloud only deployments, or any combination of the two.
+When combining multiple Microsoft 365 tenants.
   :::column-end:::
 :::row-end:::
 :::row:::